Lock download and recovery mode

 - Making the Exynos 4412 Bootrom load a free software BL1.
 Here the issue is that the BL1 is probably signed and so we need to find a way to make the bootrom not enforce that signature.
 Exynos4Bootrom has more information about our attempts.
 Two new Replicant developers (Juri and Clever on IRC) are working on a test system with the qemu to emulate enough of the Exynos 4210 or 4412 hardware to run the bootrom code.
 I've no idea of the status of that project though.

-RE: Lock download and recovery mode - Added by Skoll RC 3 months ago
+RE: Lock download and recovery mode - Added by Skoll RC over 2 years ago

 Sorry I take a while to respond...